-In this open learning circle, we will consider what we want to take forward and leave behind from the time of Covid within Warwick, as well as what we want to restart, or deliberately not restart that stopped in response to the crisis.
-Focusing specifically on learning and teaching, we will have the opportunity to engage with the Bridges to the Future work developed by the RSA in response to pandemic, to frame a process of gathering insights from the Warwick teaching and learning community, both staff and students, and making recommendations to the university.
+In this open Learning Circle, we considered what we wanted to take forward and leave behind from the time of Covid within Warwick, as well as what we wanted to restart (or deliberately not restart) in response to the crisis.
+Focusing specifically on learning and teaching, we had the opportunity to engage with the Bridges to the Future work developed by the RSALink opens in a new window in response to pandemic, to frame a process of gathering insights from the Warwick teaching and learning community, both staff and students, and to make recommendations to the university.

 This Circle was led by Naomi de la Tour and Tiana Holgate